Brandon-the-Lecturer/Brandon-the-Lecturer/README.md

 - 👋 Hi, I’m @Brandon-the-Lecturer
 - 👀 I’m interested in Big Data
 - 🌱 I’m currently learning Cloud Computing
-- 💞️ I’m looking to collaborate on everything that needs to automated
+- 💞️ I’m looking to collaborate on everything that needs to be automated
 - 📫 How to reach me github

 <!---